pradeep-pannu/hello-world/README.md

 # hello-world
 Hello there,
-I am pradeep pannu, trying to learn something new here.
+I am pradeep pannu.
+I am new here and trying to learn something new.